mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - FV: (F ÷ 2) + 1

-Levitate allows the caster to telekinetically lift a person or object and move it around. the caster must achieve a threshold on the Spellcasting Test equal to 1 per 200 kg of the subject’s mass. the subject of the spell can be moved anywhere in the caster’s line of sight at a Movement rate equal to the spell’s Force x net Spellcasting hits in yards per turn.
+Levitate allows the caster to telekinetically lift a person or object and move it around. the caster must achieve a TN on the Spellcasting Test equal to 1 per 200 kg of the subject’s mass. the subject of the spell can be moved anywhere in the caster’s line of sight at a Movement rate equal to the spell’s Force x net Spellcasting hits in yards per turn.